dkeathley/6.2410-lab/markdown/chapter-XX-quantum-optics-basics.md

 +++

-If you have ever seen the interference of laser light in an interferometer, you know that it cannot be described by a pure number state.
-Strong laser light has a very well-defined phase and can exhibit interference over very long delays.
-It turns out that this kind of light is well described by a coherrent state $\ket{\alpha}$, where $\alpha$ is a complex number whos amplitude relates to the electric field strength, and whos phase relates to the phase offset of the electromagnetic wave.
+In contrast to number states, we know that the fields of strong laser light can oscillate with a very well-defined phase.
+Laser light is well described by coherrent states.
+We might denote a coherent state as $\ket{\alpha}$, where $\alpha$ is a complex number whos amplitude relates to the electric field strength, and whos phase relates to the phase offset of the electromagnetic wave.
+Of course, these states can also have other properties, such as polarization.

-**FIXME: Add some picture capturing basics of interference with images**

 An interesting and useful fact is that a coherent state is nothing more than a distribution of number states all added together in a particular way.
 For instance, a classical state populating the $m^\text{th}$ mode is represented as: